 The $99 USD Nari Essential brings THX Spatial audio to a relatively low price—the surround sound standard doesn’t seem immediately better than other ones, but it generally pops up in more expensive offerings.
 At $199 USD the Nari Ultimate and its Xbox One variant also pack in ear pads filled with cooling gel to cut down on heat build up, and haptic feedback that will make your ears rumble during bassy moments—if that’s the kind of gimmick you want.
 The Xbox version also uses Xbox Wireless and swaps the THX Spatial for Windows Sonic surround sound.

 Razer also sells gaming earbuds marketed towards the Nintendo Switch.
 The Razer Hammerhead Duo comes in 3.5mm and USB-C models, and cost $59 USD each.
-There’s also a noise cancelling USB-C Hammerhead for $99 USD.
+There’s also a noise canceling USB-C Hammerhead for $99 USD.

 The company’s newest headsets are updates to the Razer Barracuda X that go in a couple different direction.
-Our reviews are forthcoming for all of them, but the Razer Barracuda and Barracuda Pro seem to function as a cross between a gaming headset and Razer’s Opus noise cancelling headphones (we go over the Opus down below).
+Our reviews are forthcoming for all of them, but the Razer Barracuda and Barracuda Pro seem to function as a cross between a gaming headset and Razer’s Opus noise canceling headphones (we go over the Opus down below).
 These two headsets are meant to split the difference between gaming and lifestyle needs, with Bluetooth compatibility, ANC, and a USB-C dongle for gaming connectivity.
 They also lack a boom mic, opting for a subtler internal one.

 There’s also an updated Barracuda X, which seems largely the same as the one we reviewed in 2021, though battery life is supposed to see a big improvement.
 We’ll update this post to reflect our review findings as we have them.